ADVANCED LIGHTING CONTROL:

 LA QUALIFIED SAFETY PERSON:

-This class focuses on Cal OSHA safety requirements and emphasizes safety training for the electrical trade.
-Upon successful completion of this course, participants will be issued a Local #11 LA QSP certificate, and an OSHA 30 card with a Cal OSHA endorsement.
+This class covers Cal OSHA safety requirements and emphasizes safety training for the electrical trade.
+Upon successful completion of this course, participants will be issued a Local 11 LA QSP certificate and an OSHA 30 card with a Cal OSHA endorsement.

 MOTOR CONTROL ADVANCED:

-Learn the very effective and proper use of the National Electrical Code book with numerous methods and short-cuts.
-All articles of the 2005 NEC are covered with an emphasis on the codes which frequently apply to our installations.
+Learn the very effective and proper use of the National Electrical Code (NFPA 70) with numerous methods and shortcuts.
+All articles of the 2017 NEC are covered with an emphasis on the codes which frequently apply to commercial installations.

-NFPA 70E – This course is intended to introduce NFPA 70E to workers exposed to the hazards associated with working with and around electrical distribution systems.
+This course is intended to introduce NFPA 70E to workers exposed to the hazards associated with working with and around electrical distribution systems.
 While OSHA regulations specify what measures must be taken to protect employees from electrical hazards, NFPA 70E outlines the recommended electrical practices and procedures needed to comply with OSHA’s standards.
 This course will address what safety-related work practices and procedures electrical employees should understand to avoid electrical tragedies on the job.
+Students will participate in a lab that includes arc fault PPE to simulate working safely on circuits.

-This very comprehensive class teaching the very latest in the new “Green Technology” of Solar Power Production with a very intensive emphasis on hands-on skill training.
+This course covers the latest in the new “Green Technology” of Solar Power Production with an emphasis on hands-on skill training.
 Areas covered include site evaluation, system sizing, roof mounting methods, system installation, inverter wiring, operation, testing, monitoring, metering, and troubleshooting.

-A review and test covering photo-voltaic installation and design.
+A review and test covering photovoltaic installation and design.
 Successful passing of this exam earns Statewide Certification to allow working on these solar power generating systems.
-Pre-requisite: Photo-Voltaic Installation & Design.

 Learn the proper tying and application of many useful knots.
 Additionally, learn the proper rigging methods to safely lift, move and set electrical equipment, as well as the proper hand signals to use during this process.

-REFINERY SAFETY ORIENTATION (RSO) – This 3 day training is provided by OSCA and beginning July 2018 is required to work in refinery job sites.
+REFINERY SAFETY ORIENTATION (RSO) – This 3-day training is provided by OSCA and as of July 2018, it is required to work on refinery job sites.
 The training is broken down into the following three areas:

 SERVICE & DISTRIBUTION:

-This class will provide the student with the skills and knowledge needed to successfully navigate the world of Services and Distribution.
-The student will have both formal classroom instruction, plus hands-on training on electrical service and distribution systems and proper application of NEC Article 230 as it relates to these installations.
-Students will learn how to calculate the primary and secondary current of transformers, separately derived systems, and how to size the primary and secondary conductors, the grounding electrode conductor, system bonding jumper, and the supply side bonding conductor.
-Also included is training on fully rated and series rated systems and how they relate to properly engineered Overcurrent Protective Systems.
+This class will provide the student with the skills and knowledge needed to successfully navigate the world of service and distribution.
+The student will have formal classroom instruction, hands-on training on electrical service and distribution systems, and proper application of NEC Article 230 as it relates to these installations.
+Students will learn how to calculate the primary and secondary current of transformers, separately derived systems, and how to size the primary and secondary conductors, the grounding electrode conductor, the system bonding jumper, and the supply side bonding conductor.
+Also included is training on fully rated and series rated systems and how they relate to properly engineered overcurrent protective systems.

 SHADES OF HARASSMENT:

-This course is designed to prepare apprentice and journey-level workers to take and pass the State of California’s Voice/Data/Video Technician licensing exam.
+This course is designed to prepare electrical workers to take and pass the State of California’s Voice-Date-Video Technician licensing exam.
+The class covers related articles in the National Electrical Code (NFPA 70), an overview of structured cabling and electrical theory concepts, as well as test-taking tips and keywords.